-- Evacuation procedures ◆ See 9.7 - 2.4.6 Is the water source verified to be safe for human consumption? - 2.4.7 In what way does your storage of materials and equipment ensure safety within the setting?
+- Visual aids - Evacuation proceduresSee 9.7 - 2.4.6 Is the water source verified to be safe for human consumption? - 2.4.7 In what way does your storage of materials and equipment ensure safety within the home?

-- Storage areas for indoor equipment

-- Storage areas for outdoor equipment

-- Secured storage areas for children's records

-- Locked cupboard for the storage of hazardous/ toxic materials - Secure store for cleaning equipment - Suitably high shelving - Top heavy shelving is bolted or secured to the ground/ wall - 2.4.8 Do you have a fully stocked first aid kit that is easily accessed and available in each area of your setting? - 2.4.9 What system is in place to ensure that smoke detectors, fire extinguishers, fire alarms and fire blankets are in working order and are serviced regularly?
+- Storage areas for indoor equipment - Storage areas for outdoor equipment - Secured storage areas for children's recordsSee 10.6See 12.1 - Locked cupboard for the storage of hazardous/toxic materials - Secure store for cleaning equipment - Suitably high shelving - Top heavy shelving is bolted or secured to the ground/ wall - 2.4.8 Do you have a fully stocked first aid kit that is easily accessed and available in your home? - 2.4.9 What system is in place to ensure that smoke detectors, fire extinguishers, fire alarms and fire blankets are in working order and are serviced regularly?